-Safety Assistant means a person required by Delta to travel with a Person with a Disability, pursuant to Rule 6(C): to attend to the Person with a Disability’s in-flight medical needs; to assist the Person with a Disability’s communication with crewmembers; or to assist the Person with a Disability’s evacuation from the aircraft in the event of an emergency.
+Safety Assistant means a person required by Delta to travel with a Person with a Disability, pursuant to Rule 6(C), Go to footer note: to attend to the Person with a Disability’s in-flight medical needs; to assist the Person with a Disability’s communication with crewmembers; or to assist the Person with a Disability’s evacuation from the aircraft in the event of an emergency.

 Self-reliant means that a person does not require services related to a disability beyond that normally provided by the Carrier or beyond those services which Applicable Law requires the Carrier to provide.

 Special Drawing Right means a special unit of currency, the currency values of which fluctuate and are recalculated each banking day.
 These values are known to most commercial banks and are reported in some newspapers and in the IMF Survey, published weekly by the International Monetary Fund online at: https://www.imf.org/external/np/fin/data/rms_sdrv.aspx

 Standby Passenger - Passenger who will be enplaned on a flight subject to the availability of space at departure time and only after all passengers having reservations for such flight have been enplaned on such flight.
 Not all flights will be available for standby.

 Stopover - A stopover will occur when a passenger arrives at an intermediate point and is not scheduled to depart within 24 hours of arrival.

 Transfer means a change from the flight on one Carrier to the flight of another Carrier; or a change from the flight of a Carrier to another flight of the same Carrier bearing the same flight number; or a change from the flight of a Carrier to another flight (that is) a service bearing a different flight number of the same Carrier, irrespective of whether or not a change of aircraft occurs.